-Remove the trucks from the chassis and the truck sides from the trucks in order to slip the new tire over the grooved drive wheel.
-Once the truck sides have been removed:

-- 1. Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 2.
+- 1. Remove the side rods from the wheels in order to slip the new tire over the grooved drive wheel.
+Make sure to note the position of all rods before removing. - 2.
+Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 3.
 Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 3.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 4.
 If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
-Otherwise your engine will wobble while operating. - 4.
+Otherwise your engine will wobble while operating. - 5.
 Make sure the tire is fully seated inside the groove.
-Use a razor blade to trim away any excess tire that will not seat inside the groove properly. - 5.
-Reassemble in the reverse order.
+Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 6.
+Reinstall the side rods in the same positions as noted.
+Failure to align rods may cause binding or damage to the drive system.

-Replacement parts are available directly from the M.T.H.
-Parts Department (order online: www.mth-railking.com, e-mail: parts@mth-railking.com; mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532, FAX: 410-381-6122).
+One set of replacement tires is packaged with your model.
+Additional sets are available directly from the M.T.H.
+Parts Department (phone: 410-381-2580; e-mail: parts@mth-railking.com; mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532).